 (a) Questions under consideration.
 When a motion is presented and seconded, it is under consideration and no other motion shall be received thereafter, except to adjourn, to lay on the table, to postpone, or to amend until the question is decided.
 These motions shall have preference in the order in which they are mentioned.
 A motion to adjourn and a motion to lay on the table shall be decided without debate.
 Final action upon a pending motion may be deferred until a date certain by a majority of the members present.

 (b) As to the presiding officer.
-The mayor, as presiding officer, may vote on but shall not move or second an item of debate.
+The Mayor, as presiding officer, may vote on but shall not move or second an item of debate.
 The presiding officer, however, upon relinquishing the chair, may move or second an item, vote, subject only to such limitations as are by these rules imposed upon all members.

 (c) Getting the floor, improper references to be avoided.
-Every member desiring to speak for any purpose shall address the presiding officer, and upon recognition, shall be confined to the question under debate avoiding all personalities and indecorous language.
+Every member desiring to speak for any purpose shall address the presiding officer upon recognition

 (d) Interruption; call to order; appeal a ruling of the chair.
 A member once recognized shall not be interrupted when speaking unless it is a call to order or as herein otherwise provided.
 If a member be called to order, the member shall cease speaking until the question of order is determined by the presiding officer, and if in order, the member shall be permitted to proceed.
 Any member may appeal to the town commission from the decision of the presiding officer upon a question of order when, without debate, the presiding officer shall submit to the town commission the question, "Shall the decision of the chair be sustained?" and the town commission shall decide by a majority vote.